Skip to main content

 • Warranty: Three-year warranty

 If you prefer immersion blenders, Vitamix makes a model for you, as well.
-The Vitamix Immersion Blender helps you easily blend ingredients, and it has a bell guard that keeps it from scratching your pots, pans, and other containers—like bowls or even a wide-mouth Mason jar.
-(Anything with at least 3-inch-wide opening.)
+The Vitamix Immersion Blender makes blending ingredients easy, and it features a bell guard that prevents it from scratching your pots, pans, and other containers—like bowls or even a wide-mouth Mason jar.
+(Anything with at least a 3-inch-wide opening.)
 The bell guard also reduces suction so that your ingredients don’t get stuck in the blender.

-Its five speed and four-pronged blade can handle various textures, and the blender has an ergonomic wand that’s easy to operate even with one hand.
+Its five-speed setting and four-pronged blade can handle various textures, and the blender has an ergonomic wand that’s easy to operate with one hand.
 The immersion blender is powered by a 5-foot cord, which is generous but doesn’t compare to a cordless model.

-This immersion blender is effective when it comes to whipping cream and making mayonnaise, but extra attachments would make it even easier.
+This immersion blender is effective for whipping cream and making mayonnaise, but additional attachments would make it even easier to use.

 Pros